IdeaCardsNFT/ideacardsnft.github.io/index.md

       - title: For academia...
         image_alt: lorem-ipsum
         content: >
-          ## The impact of NFT on creativity
+          ## The impact of NFT on ideation

-          New technologies such as 3D printing and A.I. are changing design practice profoundly.
+          New technologies such as CAD or 3D printing have changed design practice profoundly.
 Will NFT do the same?

-          In a setup where the creator can timestamp, communicate and exploit their ideas directly, without middle person or other stakeholders, how will their role change in the production of value?
+          In a configuration where the designer can register, credit, share and sell their ideas directly, without middle person or other stakeholders, how will their role change in the production of value?

-          Will their creativity be impacted by the need to produce ideas that can be auctioned?
+          Could we imagine a decentralized design process in which actors use the blockchain as a collaboration platform?
         actions:
           - label: see Research Statement
             url: /research-statement/